 This brings me nicely to the man who is, in my opinion, the best character Jurassic World brings to the table, the man who attempted to prove that the next time would indeed be flawless.
 Despite some weak moments, inconsistent characterisation — and the fact that his remark about having fulfilled John Hammond’s dying wish flies completely in the face of Hammond’s development over the course of The Lost World — I’m very fond of Simon Masrani, wonderfully portrayed by Irrfan Khan.

 It’s a massive shame that he was killed off so soon.
-Had he survived, I would have been very much looking forward to seeing where he went in future instalments of the series.
+Had he survived, I would’ve been very much looking forward to seeing where he went in future instalments of the series.
 Occasionally, I’ll amuse myself by imagining various scenarios in which he does somehow return, in which he walks onto the scene at some point during Jurassic World 2 (face covered in soot, that glorious pink shirt having seen better days) looks around at everyone’s stunned faces and says, ‘What?
 Never heard of a parachute?’ — or simply takes to the screen and announces that, like the novel-version of everyone’s favourite chaotician, he was only slightly dead.
-Unfortunately, though…

 Keeping, for the moment, with the theme of good performances: Nick Robinson’s Zach — when his character wasn’t eyeing up everything with an XX chromosome, that is.
 Good thing no one told him about all the dinosaurs being female!